mbishram/wordpress-demo/README.md

 It should show the URL where the site is served.

-## Code Formatter

-This project uses [Prettier](https://prettier.io/) as a code formatter.
-Their dependencies are installed automatically when running `ddev start`.

-You can run Prettier immediately using your favorite code editor or CLI.

 ## Demo Theme

 There are two types of themes in this project, hybrid theme and block theme.